bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 He stood for a moment looking at it all, nodding to himself, before Yurgunn interrupted his inner fanfare.

-"Yeh' tell'n me, tha' tha' plate being pushed down, will only make this stone drop a nudge, but spin this gear 8 times, before it's ready again?"
+"Yeh' tell'n me, tha' tha' plate being pushed down, will only make this stone drop a nudge, but spin tha' gear 8 times, before it's ready again?"
 Her tone was a combination of disbelief and amazement, so Adrex just took a step back, and opened his hand towards the plate as a gesture for her to try it.

 She had one of her expressions on her face where he could almost hear her say "really now?", and as she walked around the table, she held her hand above the plate with a stretch finger, still looking at Adrex.